DanielCreggOrganization/ooc1-project-24-nastaj/README.md

 4. Navigate to the project folder in your terminal.

-5. Compile the project using the following command.
+5. Run the application by executing the `Main` class:
     ```bash
-    javac *.java
+    java -cp bin ie.atu.bookapp.Main
     ```

-   **Make sure you are in the /src folder!**

-6. Run the application by executing the `Main` class:
-    ```bash
-    java ie.atu.bookapp.Main
-    ```

-7. Follow the on-screen prompts to interact with the application.
+6. Follow the on-screen prompts to interact with the application.

 ## Features Showcase